 Mexico is a country that can offer so much.
 But just like many other countries, there are many things you should be aware and knowledgeable of before you travel there.

 A little forward-thinking and planning will go a long way to keeping you safe and comfortable on your vacation, particularly if you’re traveling to the more rural areas of Mexico.

-Use our packing list and travel tips to get yourself educated about Mexico, its climate, and things you need to be aware of when traveling to and from the country.
+Use our ultimate packing list and travel tips to educate yourself about Mexico, its climate, and things you need to be aware of when traveling to and from the country.

 Put the effort in now to plan accordingly, and you can spend your time on vacation enjoying all that Mexico has to offer, and not dealing with problems and surprises that succumb from a lack of planning.